solo-io/gloo/README.md

 ### What makes Gloo Gateway unique
 - **Function-level routing allows integration of legacy applications, microservices and serverless**: Gloo Gateway can route requests directly to functions.
 Request to Function can be a serverless function call (e.g. Lambda, Google Cloud Function, OpenFaaS Function, etc.), an API call on a microservice or a legacy service (e.g. a REST API call, OpenAPI operation, XML/SOAP request etc.), or publishing to a message queue (e.g. NATS, AMQP, etc.).
 This unique ability is what makes Gloo Gateway the only API gateway that supports hybrid apps as well as the only one that does not tie the user to a specific paradigm.
-- **Gloo Gateway incorporates vetted open-source projects to provide broad functionality**: Gloo Gateway supports high-quality features by integrating with top open-source projects, including gRPC, GraphQL, OpenTelemetry, NATS and more.
+- **Gloo Gateway incorporates vetted open-source projects to provide broad functionality**: Gloo Gateway supports high-quality features by integrating with top open-source projects, including gRPC, OpenTelemetry, NATS and more.
 Gloo Gateway's architecture allows rapid integration of future popular open-source projects as they emerge.
 - **Full automated discovery lets users move fast**: Upon launch, Gloo Gateway creates a catalog of all available destinations and continuously keeps them up to date.
 This takes the responsibility for 'bookkeeping' away from the developers and guarantees that new features become available as soon as they are ready.
-Gloo Gateway discovers across IaaS, PaaS and FaaS providers as well as Swagger, gRPC, and GraphQL.
+Gloo Gateway discovers across IaaS, PaaS and FaaS providers as well as Swagger and gRPC.

 ## Next Steps
 - Join us on our Slack channel: [https://slack.solo.io/](https://slack.solo.io/)